New Zealand Food Safety Science and Research Centre

-In July 2014 MBIE released a request for proposals (RfP) for the hosting of the centre to the seven research organisations who participated in the workshop.
+In July 2014 we released a request for proposals (RFP) for the hosting of the centre to the 7 research organisations who participated in the workshop.

 Centre host announced

-Massey University submitted their proposal to host the centre with support from research providers AgResearch, Cawthron Institute, ESR, Plant and Food Research, the University of Auckland and the University of Otago.
+Massey University submitted its proposal to host the centre with support from research providers AgResearch, Cawthron Institute, ESR, Plant and Food Research, the University of Auckland and the University of Otago.